 - Signaling equipment: being in the wilderness means you’ll have no easy way to contact people.
 If you got separated from your group or become trapped, you need a tool that will signal other people about your location.
 In this case, a signaling mirror and whistle are good items to have.
 When it’s dark, an illumination device like a flashlight (preferably with a powerful beam) is great for signaling during emergencies.

-- Insect repellants: every camping trips come with bugs.
+- Insect repellents: every camping trips come with bugs.
 Those crawling and buzzing pests and bugs can easily ruin your outdoor adventure so you will want to keep them away, especially at night.
 However, there’s a common misconception that one bug spray will work on all types of insects.
 A good rule of thumb when purchasing a repellant is to read the label and look for a product that contains a DEET concentration of at least 20%.
 If you want to make your own, see our piece on how to make a DIY insect repellent for information.

 - Emergency food – food options that don’t require cooking like granola bars, beef jerky, canned soup and beans, trail mix, peanut butter are all great emergency foods.
 This is handy during survival situations where cooking food is not an option, such as during a rainfall where you can’t get a fire going.